Bubbling, Buttery, Sweet, Juicy Peach Cobbler, What A Blessing!!

 I have had soooooo many requests for me to list an old fashioned style canned peach cobbler.
 And I’ve been saying I would since the beginning of this blog *hangs head down in shame*

 I am just now getting around to listing a homemade peach cobbler recipe and I feel so ashamed.

 BUT ALL GOOD THINGS ARE WORTH WAITING FOR AND HONEY BOO…….THIS PEACH COBBLER COULD ATONE THE MASSES!
-IT IS BANGINNNNNNNN!
+IT IS BOMB!

 No one will ever believe that you made this here thing of beauty from scratch.
-Canned peaches works superb in this recipe but you could also use fresh peaches when in season.
+Canned peaches work superbly in this recipe, but you could also use fresh peaches when in season.
 So go ahead and make this homemade peach cobbler for your man, place it on the table and say” here you go boo, just a lil something I whipped up!
 You know how I do it!”

 DISCLAIMER* If your man is a southern boy, this cobbler may result in a marriage proposal.
-So please be careful with who you present this pie to. (this comes from a true story)
+So please be careful with who you present this pie too. (this comes from a true story)

 This old fashioned peach cobbler recipe is so easy and downright HEAVENLY!!!!
 The crust….omg….the crust!
 PROMISE ME YOU WILL MAKE THIS PIE CRUST!
 EVEN IF YOU SUCK AT MAKING PIE CRUST YOU MUST MAKE THIS ONE.

 It is SUPER buttery tasting, golden, flaky & crisp on the top with a lil sprinkling of brown sugar, cinnamon- sugar.